Skip to Main Content

 • García Márquez, Cholera, 33.

 BIBLIOGRAPHY: Author's last name, first name.
 Book Title.
 Edited/Translated by Editor/Translator's first & last names.
-City of Publication: Publisher, Year.
+Publisher, Year.

 • García Márquez, Gabriel.
 Love in the Time of Cholera.
 Translated by Edith Grossman.
-London: Cape, 1988.
+Cape, 1988.

 Chapter or part of a book

 FIRST NOTE: Author's first & last names, "Chapter or Essay title," in Book Title, ed.
-Editor's first & last names (City of Publication: Publisher, Year), page numbers.
+Editor's first & last names (Publisher, Year), page numbers.

 • John D. Kelly, “Seeing Red: Mao Fetishism, Pax Americana, and the Moral Economy of War,” in Anthropology and Global Counterinsurgency, ed.
-John D. Kelly et al. (Chicago: University of Chicago Press, 2010), 77.
+John D. Kelly et al. (University of Chicago Press, 2010), 77.

 SUBSEQUENT NOTES: Author's last name, "Shortened Chapter title," page numbers.